 You can pick up little battery fairy lights pretty easily, I got these ones in Penney’s for only a couple of euros and they fitted into the bottle perfectly, leaving some room to hide the battery pack behind.

-"Make your Christmas a little greener this year, avoid unnecessary plastic and waste wherever possible and have fun while doing it.
+These tips are here to help make your Christmas a little greener this year by avoiding unnecessary plastic and waste wherever possible - plus you'll have fun while you're at it.
 With an emphasis on reusing and giving something a new lease of life, these handmade Christmas decorations were inspired by my love of food.
-I hope you can create something deliciously beautiful this year too!"
+I hope you can create something deliciously beautiful this year too!